 \section{The Newtonian limit: recovering a background time}

-In this section, we show how to recover the Hamiltonian picture for a quantum particle in a Newtonian gravitational field.
+As a consistency check of the validity of our description, we show how to recover the Hamiltonian picture for a quantum particle in a Newtonian gravitational field.
 The Newtonian limit of the quantum particle in free falling in a gravitational background is obtained when the metric is taken to be, apart for higher-order terms in the magnitude of the field

 where $\Phi(\mathbf{x}) = - \frac{G M_{\odot}}{|\mathbf{x}-R_{\odot}|}$ is the Newtonian potential due to a system with mass $M_{\odot}$ at position $R_{\odot}$ from the point of view of the initial reference frame.
 Notice that the potential only depends on the spatial coordinates.